- Pinecote Pavilion

 The Crosby Arboretum preserves, protects and displays plants native to the Pearl River Drainage Basin of Mississippi and Louisiana.
 As a living memorial to L.O.
 Crosby, Jr., a man whose vision it was to preserve Mississippi's natural environment, the Arboretum teaches the wonders of nature not from the pages of a book, but through touching, feeling, experiencing and demonstration.
 It was the family's dream to use the Gulf region as an outdoor classroom and make use of this unique setting to help others come to know and understand that the choices made today about our surroundings determine the future for those who follow.

 As a center for learning, the Crosby Arboretum is a scientific and educational organization that documents and shares information about nature to the public while providing sites for long-term research.
 The arboretum manages approximately 700 acres in seven associated natural areas.
 These carefully selected landscapes support over 300 species of plants.
-The administrative and interpretive cent of the network is located at this site in Picayune, Mississippi.
+The administrative and interpretive center of the network is located at this site in Picayune, Mississippi.
 As a living memorial serving educational needs it is an experiment which celebrates and demonstrates thoughtful nurturing of the environment.